Always wash your hands before touching your tattoo

-You may leave your tattoo wrapped up for as long as 6 hours if necessary until you get to a clean environment. -Your tattoo needs some time to start the healing process.
+You may leave your tattoo wrapped up for as long as 4hours if necessary until you get to a clean environment.
+Your tattoo needs some time to start the healing process.
 The bandage just helps protect the tattoo as it starts the initial healing.
 You want to wait until you get into a clean environment to unwrap it so you do not introduce any bacteria into your fresh tattoo.
-The bathroom at your favorite bar does not count as a “clean environment” You do not want leave it wrapped up for longer than six hours because the tattoo needs to breath and get fresh air start healing
+The bathroom at your favorite bar does not count as a “clean environment” You do not want leave it wrapped up for longer than 4 hours because the tattoo needs to breath and get fresh air start healing

-Apply a light amount of non scented lotion to the tattoo.
+Apply a light amount of VITALITREE, A&D , or AUQUAPHOR on the tattoo.
 Do this 3-5 five times a day AS NEEDED until the tattoo stops producing plasma.

 The body sends plasma to the surface to protect the skin and make a scab.
 For tattoo purposes we need to interupt that process.
 Washing it whenever the plasma surfaces helps the healing process and speeds up the tattoo healing.
 The ointment keeps the tattoo moist and prevents it from drying out and scabbing.
 If you allow the tattoo to dry out at this point it can start to build a heavier scab which can prolong the healing process can ultimately this will effect the overall final look of the tattoo.
-Some skin types absorb lotion more quickly than others, and require more frequent lotion application.
+Some skin types absorb ointment more quickly than others, and require more frequent lotion application.
 Some people require less applications. when ever the tattoo feels dry, itchy, or the skin feels tight its probably a good time to moisturize.
-More light coats are better than a few heavy ones, this allows the tattoo to breath while still remaining moist.
+Frequent light coats are better than a few heavy ones, this allows the tattoo to breath while still remaining moist.
 Once the tattoo has started peeling you can switch to a non scented lotion if you feel the ointment is too thick.

 Do Not go swimming